In this article:

 In some cases, the pain can be resolved with a single therapy while others may require a combination of different treatments to address your toothy troubles.

-If the tooth decay is still in its initial stage, something as simple as a dental filling can suffice to undo the damaged and prevent the condition from worsening.
+If the tooth decay is still in its initial stage, something as simple as a dental filling can suffice to undo the damage and prevent the condition from worsening.

 The doctor may need to clinically drain the infection-carrying pus from an abscessed tooth.